google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/styling_type_on_the_web_with_variable_fonts/content.md

 }
 ```

 We should always refer to the documentation provided by our chosen font’s [foundry](/glossary/type_foundry) for the correct four-character axis name, and be sure to reference any custom axis in UPPERCASE.
-In line with the current CSS spec, only the officially registered variable axes (those five demonstrated in the first part of this article) should appear in lowercase.
+In line with the current CSS spec, only the OpenType registered variable axes (those five demonstrated in the first part of this article) should appear in lowercase.
 Also, if we’re using the Google Fonts API, the uppercase axes have to appear first in the URL.

 [//]: # (TO-DO: Move the sentence above to the “Loading variable fonts on the web” article.)